suit-wg/manifest-spec/draft-ietf-suit-manifest.md

                                  +-----------------------
 ~~~

-The map indices in this encoding are reset to 1 for each map within the structure.
-This is to keep the indices as small as possible.
-The goal is to keep the index objects to single bytes (CBOR positive integers 1-23).

-Wherever enumerations are used, they are started at 1.
-This allows detection of several common software errors that are caused by uninitialised variables.
-Positive numbers in enumerations are reserved for IANA registration.
-Negative numbers are used to identify application-specific implementations.

-All elements of the envelope must be wrapped in a bstr to minimize the complexity of the code that evaluates the cryptographic integrity of the element and to ensure correct serialization for integrity and authenticity checks.

 ## Authenticated Manifests

 The suit-authentication-wrapper contains a list of 1 or more cryptographic authentication wrappers for the core part of the manifest.
 These are implemented as COSE_Mac_Tagged or COSE_Sign_Tagged blocks.
 Each of these blocks contains a SUIT_Digest of the manifest.
 This enables modular processing of the manifest.
 The COSE_Mac_Tagged and COSE_Sign_Tagged blocks are described in RFC 8152 {{RFC8152}}.
 The suit-authentication-wrapper MUST come before any element in the SUIT_Envelope, except for the OPTIONAL suit-delegation, regardless of canonical encoding of CBOR.
 All validators MUST reject any SUIT_Envelope that begins with any element other than a suit-authentication-wrapper or suit-delegation.

 A SUIT_Envelope that has not had authentication information added MUST still contain the suit-authentication-wrapper element, but the content MUST be nil.

-For manifests that are only authenticated the envelope MUST contain the plaintext manifest in SUIT_Manifest.
+For manifests that are only authenticated the envelope MUST contain the plaintext manifest in SUIT_Manifest structure.

 ## Encrypted Manifests

 For encrypted manifest both a SUIT_Encryption_Wrapper and the ciphertext of a manifest is included in the envelope.

-When the envelope contains SUIT_Encryption_Wrapper, the suit-authentication-wrapper MUST authenticate the plaintext of suit-manifest-encrypted.
+When the envelope contains the SUIT_Encryption_Wrapper, the suit-authentication-wrapper MUST authenticate the plaintext of suit-manifest-encrypted.
 This ensures that the manifest can be stored decrypted and that a recipient MAY convert the suit-manifest-encrypted element to a suit-manifest element.

-suit-manifest contains a SUIT_Manifest structure, which describes the payload(s) to be installed and any dependencies on other manifests.
+The SUIT_Manifest structure describes the payload(s) to be installed and any dependencies on other manifests.

-suit-manifest-encryption-info contains a SUIT_Encryption_Wrapper, a COSE object that describes the information required to decrypt a ciphertext manifest.
+The suit-manifest-encryption-info structure contains information required to decrypt a ciphertext manifest and the suit-manifest-encrypted structure contains the ciphertext.

-suit-manifest-encrypted contains a ciphertext manifest.

 ## Delegation Info

-TBD.
+The suit-delegation field may carry one or multiple CBOR Web Tokens (CWTs).
+They can be used to perform enhanced authorization decisions.

 ## Severable Fields